mithraiclabs/PsyLendCPIExamples/Architecture.md

 * Reserve
 * Vault - can be extracted from `reserve`, holds the same kind of tokens as the receiver
 * DepositNoteMint - can be extracted from `reserve`
+* PsyProgram (withdraw only) - pass the PsyLend program key.
+Make sure you are passing the correct key (devnet or mainnet)

 ### Notes: